Division of Chemical Engineering and Renewable Energy

 Dr Joe Briscoe's research is focussed on investigating a range of new materials, structures and material combinations for use in nanostructured, low-cost photovoltaics and photocatalysis.
 This includes earth-abundant and biomass-derived (renewable) materials, oxide-based devices, hybrid organic-inorganic lead-halide perovskites and dye-sensitised solar cells (DSSC).
 He is also continuing to develop ZnO nanorod-based energy harvesters (nanogenerators) including exploring commercial applications.

-Dr Edo Boek's research is focused on soft matter, energy, flow and transport of complex fluids in porous materials, multi-scale imaging and simulation.
+Dr Edo Boek's research is focused on sustainable energy engineering, soft matter, flow and transport of complex fluids in porous materials, multi-scale imaging and simulation.
 I investigate how the macroscopic behaviour of complex systems emerges from the underlying microscopic behaviour.
-My research includes two-phase and reactive flow in porous media, emulsions, ceramic foams, clean fossil fuels, CO2 storage, clay swelling, crystal growth, wormlike micellar fluids and asphaltene aggregation / deposition.
+My research includes multi-phase and reactive flow in porous media, emulsions, clean fossil fuels, CO2 storage, clay swelling, crystal growth, wormlike micellar fluids and asphaltene aggregation / deposition.
 Current applications are in the areas of renewable energy, battery design, fuel cells and supercapacitors.
-In particular, I am interested in the design and optimization of novel carbon fiber / slurry electrodes for electrochemical devices, including Vanadium Redox Flow Batteries, Electrolysers ans Fuel Cells, using combined synthesis, pore scale imaging and reactive multi-phase flow modelling.
+In particular, I am interested in the design and optimisation of novel carbon fiber / slurry electrodes for electrochemical devices, including Redox Flow Batteries, Electrolysers ans Fuel Cells, using combined synthesis, pore scale imaging and reactive multi-phase flow modelling.
 I develop both experimental and computational methods for my research.
 Experimental methods include micro-fluidics, (confocal) microscopy, rheology and X-ray micro-tomography.
 Computer simulation methods include lattice-Boltzmann, Multi-Particle Collision Dynamics, and Molecular Dynamics.